ElvisCamacho/kanbanBoad/README.md

 In this Part, you can implement User Role Security
 a) Create Admin
 b) Admin can create new roles
-c) User could be able to register yourself with their username and roles
+c) User could be able to register yourself with their username and roles (not implemented)

 #Entity Framework: